hiveot/hub.capnp/README.md

 ## Objective

-The objective of WoST is to support the internet of things in a highly secure manner.
-The core mandate is that 'Things Do Not Run Servers'.
-The WoST Hub supports this objective by simplifying IoT device implementation and by isolating IoT devices from possible attacks via a secure Hub.
+The primary objective of WoST is to support the internet of things in a highly secure manner.
+The WoST Hub supports this objective by not allowing servers to run on the device and by isolating IoT devices from the wider network via a secure Hub.

+The WoST mandate is that 'Things Do Not Run Servers'.

+The secondary objective is to simplify development of IoT devices for the web of things.
+WoST supports this by requiring only minimal features to operate on an IoT device.
+No server is used and the WoST Hub handles authentication and authorization on behalf of the device.
+This simplifies the IoT device development and allows allocating most of the resources to the actual device operation.

-The intent is to follow the WoT and other open standard where possible.
+The third objective is to follow the WoT and other open standard where possible.

 ## Summary
 This document describes a technical overview of the WoST Hub.
 A [user manual](user-manual.md) is under development.

 Security is big concern with today's IoT devices.
 The Internet of Things contains billions of devices that when not properly secured can be hacked.
-Unfortunately the reality is that the security of many of these devices leaves a lot to be desired and are never upgraded with security patches.
+Unfortunately the reality is that the security of many of these devices leaves a lot to be desired.
+Many devices are vulnerable to attacks and are never upgraded with security patches.
 This problem is only going to get worse as more IoT devices are coming to market.
 Imagine a botnet of a billion devices on the Internet ready for use by in-scrupulous actors.

-WoST compatible devices are much more secure simply by not running a server and by not being directly accessible.
-Instead, WoST devices only connect to the Hub that is provisioned.
-This removes a large attack vector and greatly reduces the need for security updates on these devices.

 This 'WoST Hub' repository provides core services to securely interact with IoT devices and consumers.
 This includes certificate management, authentication, authorization, provisioning, message bus service and directory service.

 WoST compatible IoT devices therefore do not need to implement these features.
-This not only reduces required device resources such as memory and CPU (and cost) but also improves security by isolating the IoT device from its consumers with less need to 'harden' devices for security.
+This improves security as IoT devices do not run servers and are not directly accessible.
+They can remain isolated from the wider network and only require an outgoing connection to the Hub.
+This in turn reduces required device resources such as memory and CPU (and cost).
 An additional benefit is that consumers receive a consistent user experience independent of the IoT device provider as all interaction takes place via the Hub interface.

 WoST is based on the 'WoT' (Web of Things) open standard developed by the W3C organization.
 It aims to be compatible with this standard.